-opportunistic power save (OPS) mechanism: [OPS mechanism] A power save mechanism to allow OPS non–access point (non-AP) stations (STAs) to opportunistically go to doze state or be unavailable for a defined period.
+opportunistic power save mechanism (OPS mechanism): A power save mechanism to allow opportunistic power save (OPS) non–access point (non-AP) stations (STAs) to opportunistically go to doze state or be unavailable for a defined period.

-opportunistic power save (OPS) non–access point (non-AP) station (STA): [OPS non-AP STA] A non-AP high-efficiency (HE) STA that supports the OPS mechanism.
+opportunistic power save non–access point station (OPS non-AP STA): A non–access point (non-AP) high-efficiency (HE) station (STA) that supports the opportunistic power save (OPS) mechanism.

-opportunistic power save (OPS) period: [OPS period] A period during which an OPS non–access point (non-AP) station (STA) is allowed to go to doze state or be unavailable if it received an indication that it will not be scheduled by its associated OPS access point (AP).
+opportunistic power save period (OPS period): A period during which an opportunistic power save (OPS) non–access point (non-AP) station (STA) is allowed to go to doze state or be unavailable if it received an indication that it will not be scheduled by its associated OPS access point (AP).

-orthogonal frequency division multiple access (OFDMA) extremely high throughput (EHT) physical layer (PHY) protocol data unit (PPDU): [OFDMA EHT PPDU] An EHT PPDU that is transmitted using more than one resource unit (RU) or multiple resource unit (MRU).
+orthogonal frequency division multiple access extremely high throughput physical layer protocol data unit (OFDMA EHT PPDU): A extremely high throughput (EHT) physical layer (PHY) protocol data unit (PPDU) that is transmitted using more than one resource unit (RU) or multiple resource unit (MRU).
 Each of them is allocated to a different station (STA).

-orthogonal frequency division multiple access (OFDMA) high-efficiency (HE) physical layer (PHY) protocol data unit (PPDU): [OFDMA HE PPDU] A 20 MHz HE PPDU with resource units (RUs) smaller than 242-tone, or a 40 MHz HE PPDU with RUs smaller than 484-tone, or an 80 MHz HE PPDU with RUs smaller than 996-tone, or a 160 MHz or 80+80 MHz HE PPDU with RUs smaller than 2×996-tone.
+orthogonal frequency division multiple access high-efficiency physical layer protocol data unit (OFDMA HE PPDU): A 20 MHz HE PPDU with resource units (RUs) smaller than 242-tone, or a 40 MHz HE PPDU with RUs smaller than 484-tone, or an 80 MHz HE PPDU with RUs smaller than 996-tone, or a 160 MHz or 80+80 MHz HE PPDU with RUs smaller than 2×996-tone.

-orthogonal frequency division multiplexing (OFDM) physical layer (PHY) protocol data unit (PPDU): [OFDM PPDU] A Clause 17 (Orthogonal frequency division multiplexing (OFDM) PHY specification) PPDU.
+orthogonal frequency division multiplexing physical layer protocol data unit (OFDM PPDU): A Clause 17 (Orthogonal frequency division multiplexing (OFDM) PHY specification) physical layer (PHY) protocol data unit (PPDU).

-outside the context of a basic service set (BSS): [OCB] A mode of operation in which a station (STA) is not a member of a BSS and does not utilize IEEE 802.11 authentication, association, or data confidentiality services.
+outside the context of a basic service set (OCB): A mode of operation in which a station (STA) is not a member of a basic service set (BSS) and does not utilize IEEE 802.11 authentication, association, or data confidentiality services.

-overlapping basic service set (OBSS) packet detect (PD): [OBSS PD] A packet detection level used for the spatial reuse procedure.
+overlapping basic service set packet detect (OBSS PD): A packet detection level used for the spatial reuse procedure.

-paged association identifier (AID): [paged AID] An AID of a sub 1 GHz (S1G) non-access point (non-AP) station (STA) whose corresponding bit value in a transmitted traffic indication map (TIM) encoded in AID with differential encoding (ADE) mode is 1.
+paged association identifier (paged AID): An association identifier (AID) of a sub 1 GHz (S1G) non-access point (non-AP) station (STA) whose corresponding bit value in a transmitted traffic indication map (TIM) encoded in AID with differential encoding (ADE) mode is 1.

-pairwise master key (PMK) R0: [PMK-R0] The key at the first level of the fast basic service set (BSS) transition (FT) key hierarchy.
+pairwise master key R0 (PMK-R0): The key at the first level of the fast basic service set (BSS) transition (FT) key hierarchy.

-pairwise master key (PMK) R0 (PMK-R0) name: [PMKR0Name] An identifier that names the PMK-R0.
+pairwise master key R0 name (PMKR0Name): An identifier that names the PMK-R0.

-pairwise master key (PMK) R1: [PMK-R1] A key at the second level of the fast basic service set (BSS) transition (FT) key hierarchy.
+pairwise master key R1 (PMK-R1): A key at the second level of the fast basic service set (BSS) transition (FT) key hierarchy.

-pairwise master key (PMK) R1 (PMK-R1) name: [PMKR1Name] An identifier that names a PMK-R1.
+pairwise master key R1 name (PMKR1Name): An identifier that names a PMK-R1.

-pairwise master key security association: [PMKSA] The context resulting from a successful IEEE 802.1X authentication exchange between the peer and Authentication Server (AS) or from a preshared key (PSK).
+pairwise master key security association (PMKSA): The context resulting from a successful IEEE 802.1X authentication exchange between the peer and Authentication Server (AS) or from a preshared key (PSK).

-pairwise transient key (PTK) name: [PTKName] An identifier that names the PTK.
+pairwise transient key name (PTKName): An identifier that names the pairwise transient key (PTK).

-parameterized quality of service (QoS): [parameterized QoS] The treatment of the medium access control (MAC) protocol data units (MPDUs) depends on the parameters associated with the MPDU.
+parameterized quality of service (parameterized QoS): The treatment of the medium access control (MAC) protocol data units (MPDUs) depends on the parameters associated with the MPDU.
 Parameterized QoS is primarily provided through the hybrid coordination function (HCF) controlled channel access (HCCA) mechanism, but is also provided by the enhanced distributed channel access (EDCA) mechanism if used with a traffic specification (TSPEC) for admission control.

-parameterized spatial reuse reception (PSRR) physical layer (PHY) protocol data unit (PPDU): [PSRR PPDU] A PPDU that contains a Trigger frame that has a value in the UL Spatial Reuse subfield of the Common Info field that is neither PSR_DISALLOW nor PSR_AND_NON_SRG_OBSS_PD_PROHIBITED.
+parameterized spatial reuse reception physical layer protocol data unit (PSRR PPDU): A physical layer (PHY) protocol data unit (PPDU) that contains a Trigger frame that has a value in the UL Spatial Reuse subfield of the Common Info field that is neither PSR_DISALLOW nor PSR_AND_NON_SRG_OBSS_PD_PROHIBITED.